KrisCheng/WeChat-Jump-AI/README.md

 	-- ColorDetection.py (the RGB color detection version of this game.)
 	-- Object_Detection
-		-- Object_Detection.py (the object detection version of this game, based on TensorFlow) -- model (the model folders, contain 2 models, model1 is trained with faster rcnn, model2 is trained with SSD) -- utils (contains the deeplearing util tools which is used on main program) -- config (contains the object detection configuration file of TensorFlow)
+		-- Object_Detection.py (the object detection version of this game, based on TensorFlow) -- model (the model folders, contain the pre-trained model) -- utils (contains the deeplearing util tools which is used on main program) -- config (contains the object detection configuration file of TensorFlow)